- Docs

 Optional: Embed Troy Client

-If you can't use Packages—for example, when retrofitting Troy onto an already-distributed plugin—you can bundle code that installs Troy Client automatically.
+If you can't only rely on Packages—for example, when retrofitting Troy onto an already-distributed plugin—you can bundle code that installs Troy Client automatically.
 See Troy Embed for a code snippet that installs Troy Client in the background.

 Be sure to let your users know that Troy Client will be installed.
 Be transparent about it.